 For further information on our removals service to Italy, or any other international destination, contact our international office on 01489 858668.
 Alternatively complete the form below with your details and we will contact you.

 Working in Italy

-EU nationals do not need a visa or work permit to enter or work in Italy.
-After three months EU citizens will require a residence permit, and this can be applied for at your local police station.
+EU nationals now need a visa or work permit to enter or work in Italy.

 Finding work in Italy is not easy but it is not impossible either.
 To be able to improve your prospects, the most important qualification for working in Italy is the ability to speak Italian.

 The unemployment statistics are high and unless you have very good qualifications in the areas of business and construction, jobs are limited.

 There are part time opportunities in the hospitality and retail industries, however these tend to be seasonal.

 There are no restrictions on foreign property ownership in Italy.
 The first step to purchasing property is to hire a real estate attorney, to protect your interests.

 Although the real estate transfer process is regulated, it is potentially biased against the buyer.

 Once you have chosen a property and made an offer, you must pay 1% of the purchase price as a gesture of good will.